Sound Open Firmware

 This repo can be added as a remote to your existing kernel branch or can be checkout out by :-

-The following configuration options should be set for Minnowboard Max or Asus T100 :-
+The following configuration options should be set for Minnowboard Max or Asus T100 (prior to v4.15) :-

 CONFIG_SND_SOC_INTEL_SST=m CONFIG_SND_SOC_INTEL_SST_FIRMWARE=m CONFIG_SND_SOC_INTEL_SST_ACPI=m CONFIG_SND_SOC_INTEL_SST_MATCH=m CONFIG_SND_SOC_INTEL_HASWELL=m CONFIG_SND_SOC_INTEL_BAYTRAIL=m CONFIG_SND_SOC_INTEL_HASWELL_DSP=m CONFIG_SND_SOC_INTEL_BAYTRAIL_DSP=m CONFIG_SND_SOC_INTEL_HASWELL_MACH=m CONFIG_SND_SOC_INTEL_BYT_RT5640_MACH=m CONFIG_SND_SOC_INTEL_BROADWELL_MACH=m